cmashamolcm/Java_Learnings/refresher/readme.md

     - Final method will not be overridable.
     - Final classes cannot be extended.
     - `private final` means same meaning individually too.
 So, one is enough.
+    - `private only` not visible in subclass
+    - `final only` is visible but cannot change in subclass or same class
 27. javap -c <ClassName>
     - To describe a class.
     - Shows fields, methods, machine level kind of translation of code as well.